microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-vsc-commands-connection.md

 - [Restart and debug](mdt-vsc-commands-restart-and-debug)

 ***

-Right-click the background of the Microclimate view to access the new connection commands.
-Right-click an existing connection to access the other connection commands.
 All commands are available in the Command Palette.
+You can also right-click the background of the Microclimate view and right-click an existing connection to access the connection commands.

+In Microclimate Version 19.05, you can create projects by right-clicking a connection or by clicking the plus sign (+) icon on the connection.

 The tools support only local instances of Microclimate, so only one connection at a time is necessary.